Every mom knows the importance of nutrition in managing their child’s symptoms of attention deficit hyperactivity disorder (ADHD).

 Sandwiches made with whole-grain bread and lean luncheon meats without preservatives (Hormel Natural Choice Honey Ham or Turkey) make an easy, healthy dinner.

 Or prepare tuna, salmon, chicken, turkey, or egg-salad sandwiches using canola mayonnaise, which contains beneficial omega-3 fatty acids, and serve with no-fuss coleslaw.
 To make the slaw, mix together a bag each of shredded red and green cabbage with a bag of shredded carrots.
-Blend these with equal parts canola mayonnaise and reduced-fat sour cream, some celery seed, and a packet of artificial sweetener.
+Blend these with equal parts canola mayonnaise and reduced-fat sour cream, and some celery seed.
+Sweeten to taste, if desired.

 For dessert, make soft-serve “ice cream” by combining plain yogurt and frozen strawberries or peaches in your blender.

 Crock pots are a lifesaver for moms of ADHD kids, as well as for moms with ADHD.
 Combine all the ingredients in the morning, turn on the pot, and dinner is ready when you arrive home from work or the pool.
 Crock pots are perfect for making simple stews, soups, chili, and other meals that will last several nights.
 (Remember to brown beef in a skillet before putting it in the pot; chicken can be placed in the pot raw.)